zealtv/notebook/Hyperpop is smart..md

 ---
 title: Hyperpop is smart.
 date: 2022-05-08
-lastmod: 2022-05-08T15:26
+lastmod: 2022-05-08T18:33
 draft: false
 ---

 In SOPHIE's Immaterial - there are no drums, just one big, fuck off mono-synth.
-There is a line of attention throughout the verses that surgically leads to one big clap every 8 bars.
+There is at least one *line of attention* throughout the verse that surgically leads to one big clap every 8 bars.

 ~~~
 Insert musical analysis of Immaterial here.